void

 apol_adr.png

-Kostel svatého Apolináře is mentioned in the narrative because the servant from church was at U kalicha when Švejk dropped by the pub after his final release from c.k. policejní ředitelství.
-This was probably on 29 July 1914 because Austria-Hungary had just declared war on Serbia.
+Kostel svatého Apolináře is mentioned in the narrative because the church servant from here was at U kalicha when Švejk dropped by the pub after his final release from c.k. policejní ředitelství.
+This was probably on 29 July 1914, as Austria-Hungary had just declared war on Serbia.

 Background